 Sip on a drink at the highest bar in Europe.
 For that experience, you’ll have to catch a train to Engelberg which is around one hour from Lucerne.

 From Engelberg, the Mount Titlis winter wonderland can be reached via a gondola ride to Trubsee, followed by an aerial cable-car to Stand and finally the Rotair revolving cable-car to the summit.

 At 3020m high, you’ll get a 360-degree panoramic view from the first revolving aerial cable car in the world.
 This is one of the top day trips from Lucerne.

 While in Switzerland, most travellers are likely to pass through Zurich.
-There are lots of things to see in this lovely Swiss city and many of them are free.
+There are lots of things to in Zurich and many of them are free.